 Other kitties, especially first time feline moms, may need your presence and encouragement.

 Keep her calm.
 Encourage her with gentle words.
 Reassure her.
 You may want to just stay nearby with a good book.
 Be sure to keep kids and other pets away.
+Of course, it's wonderful for some kids to witness this process, but just make sure they know that the mom-to-be needs some quiet.

 The kitten delivery process described above is the normal process with no complications.
 Be sure to have your veterinarian's number, and a 24-hour emergency pet hospital number, nearby in case of complications.